 If someone you know experiences an epileptic seizure, it can make a huge difference if you know how to help them.
 Epilepsy is actually a range of disorders affecting the electrical activity of the brain.
 There are many different types of epilepsy.
 Most are characterized by unpredictable seizures.
 But not all seizures will produce the dramatic convulsions most people associate with the disease.

 In fact, the classic seizure, in which a patient loses muscle control, twitches, or falls unconscious, is just one type of seizure.
 This sort of seizure is called a generalized tonic-clonic seizure.
 But it represents just one of many forms of epilepsy.
-Doctors have identified more than 30 different types of seizures.
+Doctors have identified more than

 Some seizures may be less obvious, affecting sensations, emotions, and behavior.
 Not all seizures involve convulsions, spasms, or loss of consciousness.
 One form, called absence epilepsy, is usually characterized by brief lapses in consciousness.
 Sometimes, an outward physical sign such as rapid eye blinking may be the only indication that this type of seizure is occurring.